-If the new covenant in Yeshua replaced the old Jewish covenant, why do we need to read the Old Testament at all?
+If the new covenant brought in by Jesus replaced the old covenant made at Sinai, why do we need to read the Old Testament at all?
 Hebrews 8:13 tells us,

 Many Christians think that since Yeshua came and fulfilled all the Law in himself, there is no need any longer for the cumbersome and problematic Old Testament.
 I mean – all that stuff about not eating shellfish, or mixing fibres in your clothes and stoning people – we’ve got over all that now, right?
 In today’s society, so much of what’s written in the Old Testament seems so brutal and irrelevant – what are we supposed to make of it?
 Wouldn’t it be better if this outdated part of the Bible would just disappear?

 Don’t give up on the Hebrew Scriptures just yet!

 Although this may be a view held by many believers today, it would be a terrible mistake to ignore the Old Testament, better called the Hebrew Scriptures, since they are neither passé nor redundant.
 Here’s why.

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be competent, equipped for every good work.”
 (2 Tim 3:16-17)

 When Paul wrote that, he was talking about the Hebrew Scriptures.
 He was not talking about the New Testament, because that hadn’t been put together yet.
 ALL of it is “breathed out by God”.
 You really want to throw it away?

 Secondly, Jesus said, “the scripture cannot be broken” in John 10:35, and warned us: “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them”, in Matthew 5:17.
 If Jesus thinks the Hebrew Scriptures are important, then maybe, you know, they are.

 Thirdly, have you read the New Testament?
 It’s just as problematic as the Old Testament!